 written confirmations of the arrangement of fuel purchases at the time the fuel was purchased;

 documentation that shows the average $/MWh charging cost incurred for the last charging cycle, inclusive of historical transmission and distribution charges, prior to the request for the electricity storage resource.
 This documentation should show the metered consumption during this charging cycle as well as the LMP of the electricity storage resource for each interval of consumption during this set of hours.
-The documentation should also account for the round trip efficiency of the electricity storage resource in the way shown in below.
+The documentation should also account for the round trip efficiency of the electricity storage resource in the way shown in section 7.6.1.1 below.

 documentation that shows the average $/MWh charging cost expected to be incurred for a future charging cycle based on the prices contained in the Pre-Dispatch Hourly Energy LMP report, inclusive of historical transmission and distribution charges.
-The documentation should also account for the round trip efficiency of the electricity storage resource in the way shown in below.
+The documentation should also account for the round trip efficiency of the electricity storage resource in the way shown in section 7.6.1.1 below.

 for a resource using fuel from its own storage, any of the acceptable documentation from this list and a calculation of its weighted average cost of fuel (WACOF); and